AlJohri/syr-djbootcamp18/README.md

 | Sept.
 12, 2014 | [Landrieu pays back nearly $34K for charter flights](https://www.usatoday.com/story/news/politics/2014/09/12/landrieu-releases-flight-charter-info/15539311/) |
 | Mar.
 20, 2015 | [20 House members received more money for mileage than Aaron Schock last year](https://sunlightfoundation.com/2015/03/20/twenty-house-members-received-more-money-for-mileage-than-aaron-schock-last-year/) |
 | Apr 2, 2015 | [Travel in the shadows: House reports omit key spending details](https://sunlightfoundation.com/2015/04/02/travel-in-the-shadows-house-reports-omit-key-spending-details/) |

+## Day 0: Friday, May 4

+like any good programmer, we start our counting with 0...

+## Day 1: Saturday, May 5

+## Day 2: Sunday, May 6